chef/chef-web-docs/chef_master/source/about_chefdk.rst

 * `Install the ChefDK </install_dk.html>`_
 * `Ruby Guide </ruby.html>`_

-.. note:: See this blog post by Irving Popovetsky about running the ChefDK on Windows: https://www.chef.io/blog/2014/11/04/the-chefdk-on-windows-survival-guide/.
+.. note:: See this `blog post by Irving Popovetsky about running the ChefDK on Windows. <https://www.chef.io/blog/2014/11/04/the-chefdk-on-windows-survival-guide/>`__

 About Workflow
 -----------------------------------------------------